wp-plugins/dko-openid-delegation/README.txt

 = Other plugins that do OpenID delegation and their differences =

-* @rodrigosprimo [OpenID Delegation](http://wordpress.org/extend/plugins/wordpress-openid-delegation/) - doesn't have the meta X-XRDS-Location tag, but does a cool thing and check if the provider you entered is actually a working OpenID provider.
+* [OpenID Delegation](http://wordpress.org/extend/plugins/wordpress-openid-delegation/) by [rodrigosprimo](http://profiles.wordpress.org/rodrigosprimo/) - doesn't have the meta X-XRDS-Location tag, but does a cool thing and check if the provider you entered is actually a working OpenID provider.
-* @benatkins [MyOpenID Delegation](http://wordpress.org/extend/plugins/myopenid-delegation/) - limited to MyOpenID as a provider.
+* [MyOpenID Delegation](http://wordpress.org/extend/plugins/myopenid-delegation/) by [benatkins](http://profiles.wordpress.org/benatkin/) - limited to MyOpenID as a provider.
-* @alexisabarca [Open ID Delegate](http://wordpress.org/extend/plugins/openid-delegate/) - OpenID v1 only
+* [Open ID Delegate](http://wordpress.org/extend/plugins/openid-delegate/) by [alexisabarca](http://profiles.wordpress.org/alexisabarca/) - OpenID v1 only

 == Installation ==